- First Aid

 How to Be Prepared for Common First Aid Situations

 First of all, the technicality of CPR is daunting.
 How many breaths and compressions?
 How many repetitions?
 I just can't seem to remember the ABCs of resuscitation!
-The bottom line is that the success rate of CPR without a AED (a defibrillator) is only 8%, and the other 92% is fear of failure to save a life!
+Others are simply squeamish or afraid.
+It is important to stay calm, access the safety of the scene, call for help, and reassure the victim until professional help arrives.

-My focus here is treatment for the most common situations and how to give it.
-This is where we "first responders" can make a profound difference.
+My focus here concerns the most common situations and how to offer aid.
+This is where we first responders can make a profound difference.
 Over the years I have learned both how to recognize signs of distress and how best to treat them.
 I would like to share them with you.

 A person's body temperature can rise to a dangerous level in spite of water consumption.
 Excess sweating keeps a person cool, but weakness and dizziness can set in, along with headache and nausea.
 It is urgent to get the person to a cool spot, loosen clothing, remove shoes and socks, and apply cool cloths to bring body temperature down.
-If delerium is present, or if you are in an un-shaded area without shelter, call 911.
+Call 911.
 When skin becomes hot and dry ,this is a sign of heat stroke and is a medical emergency.
-Young children and the aged are especially susceptible.
-I have witnessed the elderly as well as young college students who have consumed too much alcohol become ill during sun-baked football games.
-Recognize the signs and call for help.

-As with heart attack, be aware of sudden changes, particularly in older people such as weakness or numbness of face or limbs- especially on one side of the body.
+As with heart attack, be aware of sudden changes.
+Older people are especially susceptible and may experience weakness or numbness of the face or limbs often on one side of the body.

 Face: weakness in the face.
 Ask the person to smile.